viper-adnan/Warez/README.md

 - [FindNZB](https://anonym.to/?https://findnzb.net) - One old indixer, the results are outdated and often offline.
 - [NZBIndex](https://anonym.to/?https://www.nzbindex.com) - The first free Usenet indexer you find in your Google search results.
 - [NZBFriends](https://anonym.to/?https://nzbfriends.com) - One of the oldest indexers, sadly the results are often outdated too.
-- [NZBKing](http://nzbking.com/) - (`insecure`) - The service allows you to search and browse binary files that have been posted to Usenet newsgroups.
 - [Usenet Crawler](https://anonym.to/?https://usenet-crawler.com/) - Usenet indexer with API access for registered users.
 - [NewzLeech](https://anonym.to/?https://www.newzleech.com/) - Newzleech is a Usenet file search engine.